-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 Sekmokas hits out at the current liberal-conservative government, claiming it lacks “political will” to disconnect the power links with Belarus once and for all.

-“Alas, few speak about the preposterous situation we’re seeing: the law barring Belarusian electricity is in effect (in Lithuania), but, with the connections intact, the authoritarian Belarusian regime is making money from the trade.
+“Alas, few speak about the preposterous situation we’re seeing: The law barring Belarusian electricity is in effect (in Lithuania), but, with the connections intact, the authoritarian Belarusian regime is making money from the trade.
 My guess is that Vilnius is waiting to hear what Brussels has to say on the issue,” Sekmokas said.

+The Baltics want to cut themselves off from Belarusian power, but they are still not producing enough power of their own to be able to cut those ties yet.

+Thanks to an unseasonably cold winter last year both Ukraine and Lithuania ended up importing record amounts of power from the new NPP: As bne IntelliNews reported, both countries imported more power in the first months of this year than they did in all of 2020.

 The Lithuanian power grid operator, Litgrid, said earlier this month that it has informed electricity transmission system operators of the BRELL countries – Belarus, Russia, Estonia, Latvia, Lithuania – about its readiness to reduce the total transfer capacity (TTC) of its power interconnection with Belarus.